About Quartz at IU

 Quartz is Indiana University's high-throughput computing cluster.
 Designed to deliver large amounts of processing capacity over long periods of time, Quartz provides the advanced supercomputing performance needed to run high-end, data-intensive applications that are critical to scientific discovery and innovation.

 Quartz features 92 compute nodes, each equipped with two 64-core AMD EPYC 7742 2.25 GHz CPUs and 512 GB of RAM, with a peak per-node performance of greater than 4,608 gigaFLOPS.
 All Quartz nodes are housed in the IU Bloomington Data Center, run Red Hat Enterprise 8.x, and are connected to the IU Science DMZ via 10-gigabit Ethernet.
-The Slate and Slate-Project file systems are mounted for temporary storage of research data.
+The Slate, Slate-Project, and Slate-Scratch high-throughput file systems are mounted for temporary storage of computational data.
 The Lmod environment management package allows users to dynamically customize their shell environments.
-Quartz uses Slurm to coordinate resource management and job scheduling.

 System access

-Quartz is currently in the early user phase.
-When the system enters production, IU students, faculty, and staff will be able to create Quartz accounts using the instructions in Get additional IU computing accounts.
+IU students, faculty, and staff can create Quartz accounts using the instructions in Get additional IU computing accounts.
+For details, see the Research system accounts (all campuses) section of Computing accounts at IU.

 HPC software